 Bottom line: If you’re looking for a card with excellent rewards for dining and entertainment, this is the best choice among no annual fee cards.
 But if you don’t want to think about your rewards, or your idea of entertainment doesn’t fall under this card’s categories, a flat-rate cash back card like the Quicksilver may be a better choice.

-Best credit card with excellent credit for flat rewards rate
+Best credit card with excellent credit for travel rewards

 Best credit card with excellent credit for gas station rewards